-We have been researching long and hard (on youtube and get-in-the-hole.com) to bring you the longest putt in recorded history.
+We have been researching long and hard (on youtube and golf blogs) to bring you the longest putt in recorded history.
 And no, we are not talking about the one you sunk those years back with your mate stuck down in the sand trap out of view.
 We need a putt that’s on record and with witnesses, a global audience would be suitable, but we don’t all have that.

 Well, in the end we turned to the reliable source of information on anything record breaking, the Guinness World Records of course.
 They list the longest putt as 375 feet and it was holed back Fergus Muir in 2001 at none other than the famous Eden Course at St Andrews Scotland.
 The back story was something out of the movie Happy Gilmore as Muir used a 80 year old hickory shafted putter from the tee and nailed it.
 Although Muir only had his two colleagues to verify this claim and no other witnesses present, he was able to provide enough proof to the Guinness team to be able to enter the record books.